 It's another record-setting week for Korean boy band BTS on the Billboard chart.

-After debuting at No. 85 on the Hot 100, BTS' lead single "DNA" rose to No. 67 on the latest chart for the week of to become the highest charting K-pop song from a K-pop group.
+After debuting at No. 85 on the Hot 100, BTS' lead single "DNA" rose to No. 67 on the latest chart for the week of October 14, which will be released on October 4, to become the highest charting K-pop song from a K-pop group.

 According to Billboard, the song, which is included in BTS' latest album "Love Yourself: Her," has erased the record of the now defunct Wonder Girls whose viral song "Nobody" peaked at No. 76 on the Hot 100 chart in 2009.